ilm-foundation/website/README.md

-# static-website
+# The Ilm Foundation - Website

-Static website for the Education group
+Static website for The Ilm Foundation